cptchuckles/quintrix-net-2022/may19/Player/readme.md

 `PlayerModel` is now an abstract class, of which there are two implementations:
  - `Player`, which can take an arbitrary email address (pending validation)
    - This type can be edited by the user at any time
+   - This type is serializable to JSON and can be loaded by the program.
+Loading a Player object from JSON who has the same Id as a Player in memory will overwrite the Name and Email properties of the runtime object.
  - `Robot`, which derives its email address from combining its name with its GUID
    - This type is immutable and cannot be edited by the user